lesego94/lesego94.github.io/_posts/2022-04-16-Genetic_Algo.md

 Portfolio optimisation is one of the most interesting fields of study in financial mathematics.
 Many scientists have studied a lot of analytical and numerical methods to build the best investment portfolio according to a defined set of assets.

-In this article, I’ll show a method to optimize a portfolio by using a numerical technique based on genetic algorithms.
+In this article, I’ll introduce a method to optimize a portfolio by using a numerical technique based on genetic algorithms.
 The power of genetic algorithms makes it possible to find the optimal portfolio even when the objective function isn’t smooth or differentiable.
 This heuristic search algorithm follows the darwinian theory of natural selection to discover optimal solutions among viable candidates.
 This is done by passing down the characteristics of "fit" candidates down to the succeeding generations allowing the determination of better fitness-scored solutions.

 ### Portfolio Composition